KilleenA/PairTradingStrategy/README.txt

 Module to back test pairs trading strategy and perform index regression analysis.

 N.B.
-As well as the modules requirements.txt, the user must also have Java installed.
+As well as the modules listed in requirements.txt, the user must also have Java installed.

 Executive Summary